 Minnesota’s Wildlife Action Plan guides, facilitates, and inspires conservation actions that sustain the long-term health and viability of Minnesota’s biodiversity, with a focus on species that are rare, declining, or vulnerable (Species in Greatest Conservation Need) and their habitats.

-This Plan is the third revision of our State Wildlife Action Plan, the first published in 2005 and the second in 2015.
-This Plan has three primary goals:
+This Plan is the third revision of Minnesota’s State Wildlife Action Plan, the first published in 2005 and the second in 2015.

 - Species: Conserve rare, declining, and vulnerable wildlife and plant Species in Greatest Conservation Need through targeted actions.